 education in the state.
 Feedback on how participants see the needs of young children and their families and what is

 needed to meet those needs will be compiled and presented to the full Nebraska Early Childhood Workforce

 Commission, which is charged with releasing recommendations and an action plan later in 2019.

 The response by education professionals has been extraordinary, said Cama Charlet, program specialist with the Buffett Institute's workforce development team.
-More than 1,000 people registered to attend an event.
 The film screening and forum were held in partnership with Nebraska Early Learning Connection Coordinators and the Learning Child Team at Nebraska Extension.

 "As people leave events, we are hearing them say that every Nebraskan should see 'No Small Matter,'" Charlet said, "both to highlight the challenges facing the early childhood workforce and also to build public support for high-quality early learning opportunities for all children."